Space-Hunters-Game/Guides/docs/eng/blog/update2.md

 ## New Store Items
 Additional items will be available for both players and investors.

+---

+## NFT Property Rights
+Coming soon, you will be able to mint your Space Hunters profile on the blockchain as an NFT.
+This new feature will not only add a layer of decentralized security to your account but will also allow you to transfer ownership along with its assets and even trade it.
+Details about the process and implementation will be revealed with the corresponding update.

+---

+## Access Pass
+This pass grants access to special daily missions with extraordinary $HCREDIT rewards.
+Missions are classified by ranks, and unlocking them requires meeting specific requirements.
+You can complete **one mission per day**, but if you don’t finish it before the daily reset, it will expire.
+Missions are assigned automatically after check-in.

+> The Access Pass will cost **4 $HCASH** and will last for one week.

+### Mission Examples:

+**🔹 Rank C Missions:**

+> Requires **Level 4** and a minimum **7-day check-in streak**.

+Unlocks **11 different missions** (1 per day), with rewards ranging from **150 to 300 $HCREDIT**, and a small chance to find a special mission worth **500, 750, or 2000 $HCREDIT**.

+**🔹 Rank B Missions:**

+> Requires **Level 12** and a minimum **15-day check-in streak**.

+Unlocks **23 different missions** (1 per day), including **Rank C missions**, with new rewards up to **4000 $HCREDIT** and improved chances of obtaining higher-tier prizes.

+As we continue developing the project, we will also introduce **higher ranks** such as **A, S, and SS**, with even more challenging missions and greater rewards.

+---

+## Smart Economy
+**The pricing system** will be adjusted based on the internal economy of **$HCASH**, without relying on outdated models like **Oracle**.
+Instead of linking prices to the **$USDT value** on the blockchain, we will use an approach based on **supply, demand, and transaction flow** within our ecosystem.

+> This model allows for a more stable and organic cost regulation, avoiding aggressive inflation and extreme volatility that affect systems tied to external currencies.
+In essence:

+**"1 $HCASH = 1 $HCASH".**

+There is no need to compare it to **$USDT** to adjust prices, as that method is flawed and leads to uncontrolled inflation cycles followed by abrupt crashes.
+With this approach, we ensure a **sustainable and balanced economy** within the project.

+Our algorithm will analyze **payment flow, supply, demand, transactions, fees,** and other factors to determine the fairest price for both store items and upcoming features.
+With this system, external blockchain fluctuations won’t matter, as we will always be focused on what happens inside our ecosystem.

+---

 ## What’s Next?
 We are working on the details.
 Before announcing the upcoming economic programs, Play-to-Earn initiatives, and Holder benefits, we will first launch the $HCASH token and complete the server migration.
 Stay tuned for further updates!